Penn Arts & Sciences Logo

 Fisher-Bennett Hall 236

-Margo Natalie Crawford received her Ph.D. from Yale University's American Studies Program.
+Crawford received her Ph.D. from Yale University's American Studies Program.
 She is a scholar of 20th and 21st century African American literature and visual culture and global black studies.
 Crossing boundaries between literature, visual art, and cultural movements, her scholarship opens up new ways of understanding black radical imaginations.
-Her other research interests include performance studies, comparative ethnic studies, radical feminism, and transnational modernism.
+Her other research interests include performance studies, comparative ethnic studies, radical black feminism, and theories of the black diaspora.

 Publications